ADD CONDITION

 Description

-The product is packaged in a flexible plastic container made from a multilayered film specifically designed for parenteral drugs, which contains no plasticizers.
-The solution contact layer consists of a copolymer of ethylene and propylene, ensuring that the container is nontoxic and biologically inert.
-The container-solution unit operates as a closed system, eliminating the need for external air entry during administration.
-Additionally, the product is not made with natural rubber latex, PVC, or DEHP.
+Sterile Water for Irrigation, USP is a sterile, hypotonic, nonpyrogenic irrigating fluid or pharmaceutic aid (solvent) composed entirely of Sterile Water for Injection, USP.
+The pH of the solution is 5.7, with a range of 5.0 to 7.0.
+It is packaged in a flexible plastic container made from a multilayered film specifically developed for parenteral drugs, which contains no plasticizers.
+The solution contact layer consists of a copolymer of ethylene and propylene.
+The container is nontoxic and biologically inert, and it is not made with natural rubber latex, PVC, or DEHP.

 Uses and Indications